Kierancz/Universal-Design-Final-Project/README.md

-#Final Project for Universal Design
+#Final Project for Universal Design and Digital Media
+Redesign of Phase Change Software